Dog Grooming Prices: Complete Cost Guide for 2026

 Dog grooming prices in 2026 range from $30-$55 for small dogs to $100-$150+ for giant breeds for a full groom.
 PetSmart and Petco offer the most affordable chain options, while mobile grooming adds $10-$25 for the convenience of at-home service.
 This guide breaks down every grooming service cost by dog size and breed, compares chain vs independent vs mobile groomers, covers tipping etiquette, and shares practical tips to reduce your grooming bill without compromising quality.

-Dog grooming prices vary dramatically depending on your dog's size, breed, coat condition, and the type of groomer you choose.
+Whether you are budgeting for a new puppy or questioning why your last grooming bill was so high, understanding dog grooming prices is essential.
+Costs vary dramatically depending on your dog's size, breed, coat condition, and the type of groomer you choose.
 A basic bath for a small short-haired dog might cost $25, while a full groom for a large Doodle with a matted coat can easily exceed $150.
-Understanding the pricing structure helps you budget accurately, avoid sticker shock, and recognize when you are getting a fair deal versus being overcharged.
+Knowing the pricing structure helps you budget accurately, avoid sticker shock, and recognize when you are getting a fair deal versus being overcharged.

 Professional dog grooming service with pricing for bath and haircut